Simulation-based Inference via Langevin Dynamics with Score Matching: Details of the Empirical Studies and Additional Experimental Results

 \subsubsection{Implementation details}

 In order to address the boundary issue, we add noise to all $X$ with $\sigma_\varepsilon = 0.25$.
-We have $N = 2\times 10^5$ for the reference table $\mathcal{D}^S$, and $(N_R, m_R) = (5\times 10^4, 1\times10^2)$ for the reference table $\mathcal{D}^R$.
-We use a Tanh neural network with $1$ hidden layer and $64$ units in the hidden layer.
-The network is trained with batch size $500$ and learning rate gradually decreasing from $1\times 10^{-3}$ to $1\times 10^{-5}$, for $500$ epochs or till convergence, and another $100$ epochs after adding the curvature regularization.
-The mean regression is implemented using a Tanh neural network with $1$ hidden layer and $64$ units in the hidden layer.
-The network is trained with batch size $10$ and learning rate gradually decreasing from $1\times 10^{-3}$ to $1\times 10^{-5}$, for $500$ epochs or until convergence, and another $300$ epochs after adding the curvature regularization.
-The curvature penalty parameters are chosen as $\lambda_1=\lambda_2=1\times 10^{-8}$ in both the score matching and the mean regression parts.
+We have $N = 2\times 10^5$ for the reference table $\mathcal{D}^S$, and $(N_R, m_R) = (1\times 10^4, 5\times10^2)$ for the reference table $\mathcal{D}^R$.
+We use an ELU neural network with $3$ hidden layer and $64$ units in each hidden layer.
+The network is trained with batch size $500$ and learning rate gradually decreasing from $1\times 10^{-3}$ to $1\times 10^{-5}$, for $200$ epochs or till convergence, and another $50$ epochs after adding the curvature regularization.
+The mean regression is implemented using an ELU neural network with $3$ hidden layer and $64$ units in the hidden layer.
+The network is trained with batch size $10$ and learning rate gradually decreasing from $1\times 10^{-3}$ to $1\times 10^{-5}$, for $500$ epochs or until convergence, and another $10$ epochs after adding the curvature regularization.
+The curvature penalty parameters are chosen as $\lambda_1=1\times 10^{-3}$ in the score matching part and $\lambda_2=1\times 10^{-4}$ in the mean regression part.
 For sampling, we inject $3$ different sets of noise to $\Xn^\ast$ and obtain $1\;000$ samples using each set of noisy observed data, and aggregate them to get $3\;000$ posterior samples.

-{\bf n-model training details} We have reference table size $N = 2\times 10^4$.
-We use a Tanh neural network with $1$ hidden layer and $64$ units in the hidden layer.
-The network is trained with batch size $500$ and learning rate $1\times 10^{-3}$, for $5000$ epochs or till convergence.
-For LMC sampling, we obtain $1\;000$ samples from $1\;000$ independent Langevin Markov chains.
+{\bf n-model training details.} We have reference table size $N = 2\times 10^4$.
+We use a Tanh neural network with $2$ hidden layer and $64$ units in the hidden layer.
+The network is trained with batch size $500$ and learning rate $1\times 10^{-3}$, for $3000$ epochs or till convergence.
+For sampling, we obtain $8\;000$ samples from $10$ independent Langevin Markov chains.

-{\bf Details of other models} For BSL, we use the sample mean and element-wise standard deviation of $\Xn$ as summary statistics.
-For the NLE method \citep{papamakarios2019sequential}, following the authors' suggestion on applying it to i.i.d. datasets, we estimate the likelihood on a single data $p(X \mid \theta)$, and evaluate the likelihood on $\Xn^\ast$ through the product $p(\Xn^\ast \mid \theta) = \prod_{i=1}^n p(X_i^\ast \mid \theta)$ in the MCMC sampling procedure.
-However, we find the results unstable and NLE sometimes performs quite poorly.
-This is likely due to the compouding errors in the product form.
-Therefore, we exclude this method from our main results.